boundary/remedy-tsi-bulkingestion-script/README.md

 ## How to run ?
 ```
 1. Copy jar file to the location as dist and change directory as dist.
-$cd dist
+$ cd dist
 2. Change the incidentTemplate.json/changeTemplate.json configuration (based on description below)
 3. Run jar file
-$java -jar remedy-tsi-bulkingestion-script-0.9.3.jar
+$ java -jar remedy-tsi-bulkingestion-script-0.9.3.jar
-4.Please read the output & provide the required inputs.
+4. Please read the output & provide further required choices.
 ```
 ```
 NOTE:
+1. You can also provide your choices as command line arguments.
+Ex. $java -jar remedy-tsi-bulkingestion-script-0.9.3.jar <incident> <change>
-You can enable the debug mode by having debug as command line parameter
+2. You can enable the debug mode by having debug as command line parameter
 Ex. $java -jar remedy-tsi-bulkingestion-script-0.9.3.jar debug
 ```
 ## Configuration